m9sweeper/m9sweeper/docs/content/en/docs/Overview/_index.md

 kubernetes security capabilities:

 - CVE Scanning with Trivy
-- Compliance with gatekeeper
+- Compliance with Gatekeeper
 - CIS Benchmarking with kube-bench
 - Pen Testing with kube-hunter
-- Secure Deployments with kubesec
+- Secure Deployments with Kubesec
 - Intrusion Detection with Project Falco (Coming Soon)

 If you are a beginner or experienced administrator, m9sweeper is a one-stop-shop to secure a